Fen is an independent game developer and generalist programmer, who has experience with a wide variety of engines, tools, languages, and technologies.

-Keep It Together is an arcadey conversation sim about social anxiety and autistic burnout, built by myself over the course of a year.
-The game was built in Unity, using C# and uGUI.
+Keep It Together is an arcadey conversation sim about social anxiety and autistic burnout.
+The game was built by myself, over the course of a year, using C# and uGUI in Unity.

 On a basic level, the game is a list of conversation prompts with 4 answers, each one associated with one of 10 emotions or tones.
 Every answer can be right or wrong, depending on the person the player is talking to, as they have a set of assigned positive and negative preferences.
 As the player experiences these reactions, the preferences of the character are kept track of for the player, allowing them to have better results with familiar characters.
 Characters are progressively cycled out and replaced with new ones, and incorrect answers lead to penalties that require the player to keep a key held while they play.

 Characters are procedurally generated; They are given a name generated from syllables, a face composed from a pool of facial features and a colour palette, and a list of emotional preferences.
 All of these components are dynamically drawn from the game’s asset folders, so new options are included automatically.

 Palettes are stored as a 2x2 texture, and meshes simply use UV mapping to colour different sections, making the process very fast.
 The animated backgrounds follow a similar design, with each pixel being sampled from a gradient, offset by a repeating grayscale pattern.

 KIT involved a lot of community work, including exhibiting at GX Australia, collaboration with a university music team, and regular feedback from local game developer meetups.
 This feedback and playtesting informed a lot of the decisions that went into the final product, as I found UI placement caused players to miss otherwise obvious button prompts, and several subtle bugs that were easily misunderstood as a player’s own mistakes.